Testing electrode coatings

 Test requirements

-- A more reliable determination of the bond strength can be achieved by using a tensile bond Z-direction fixture.
-The testing machine also automatically performs the defined parameters.
+• A more reliable determination of the bond strength can be achieved by using a tensile bond Z-direction fixture.
 Here, five specimens are prepared simultaneously by means of a specimen fixture.
-Contact pressure and duration are identically for each specimen.
+The testing machine also automatically performs the defined parameters of contact pressure and duration identically for each specimen.
 After that, each individual specimen is pulled off in the Z direction and a clear maximum bond strength value is determined.
 In addition to very efficient specimen preparation and high repeat accuracy, this method also allows you to determine the cohesion and adhesion components of the fracture pattern.

 ZwickRoell testing solution